 Carol joined Watsi on August 5th, 2013.
-Four years ago, Carol became the 2333rd member to automatically support a new Watsi patient every month.
-Since then, 3,707 more people have become monthly donors!
-Carol's most recent donation supported Sambo, a young student from Cambodia, to fund treatment for a snake bite on his hand.
+Five years ago, Carol joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Carol's most recent donation supported Florence, a 38-year-old house helper from Uganda, to fund a hysterectomy.